Azure-Samples/openai-end-to-end-baseline/README.md

    pip install promptflow[azure] promptflow-tools bs4
    ```

-1. Open the Prompt flow UI again in your Azure AI Studio project.
+1. Open the Prompt flow UI again in your Azure AI Foundry project.

 1. Expand the **Files** tab in the upper-right pane of the UI.